HANMA97/HANMA97.github.io/_pages/cv.md

 Service
 ======
+* Reviewer of IROS2022
-* Session chair and volunteer of ICRA2021.
+* Session chair of ICRA2021.
 * Reviewer of Journal of Intelligent & Robotic Systems.
 * Reviewer of IET Cyber-Systems and Robotics.